jbmitch/transit-gateway/tgw-ha-dr.md

 Preserve a list of all of your transit gateways and their connections.
 To do so, perform the following procedure:

 1. Use the `ibmcloud tg gateways` command to list details about all your transit gateways.
 Save this output.
 2. For each gateway, use the `ibmcloud tg connections GATEWAY_ID` method to list information about its connections.
 Save this output.

 For more information, see the [Transit Gateway CLI reference](/docs/infrastructure/transit-gateway?topic=tg-cli-plugin-transit-gateway-cli).
 {: tip}

-Preserving the information returned from these commands will help you recover for a potential failure as quickly as possible.

-In the event of a failure, this information allows you to use the `ibmcloud tg gateway-create` and `ibmcloud tg connection-create` commands needed to recreate your transit gateways and connections, using the CLI reference as your guide.
-Again, note that you can perform the equivalent tasks using the IBM Cloud console or programmatic APIs, as well.
+Saving the information returned from these commands will help you recover from a failure quickly.
+In the event of a failure, use the saved information and run the `ibmcloud tg gateway-create` and `ibmcloud tg connection-create` commands to recreate your transit gateways and connections.
+You can perform the equivalent tasks using the IBM Cloud console or APIs.